flavienbwk/book-devops/eng/README.md

 Here are some configuration examples:

-- Setting the new time server for all your machines
+- Setting the new time server for all your machines ;
-- Updating software in production (see: chapter [continuous deployment](#continuous-deployment-cd))
+- Updating software in production (see: chapter [continuous deployment](#continuous-deployment-cd)) ;
-- Updating the wallpaper of all your machines
+- Updating the wallpaper of all your machines ;
-- Adding a new domain name
+- Adding a new domain name.

 Of course, when I mention "all your machines", IaC scripts allow you to specify which machines exactly, so changes are applied only to specific groups of machines.